Facility Location Games Beyond Single-Peakedness: the Entrance Fee Model: Structural Properties

-In order to find the optimal location \(x^*\) for $x$, the definition asks us to search the whole space of reals.
-This global search can be reduced to local search in the neighborhood of \(x\) as shown in the next lemma.
+To find the optimal location \(x^*\) for $x$, the definition of \(x^*\) asks us to search the whole space of reals.
+Observing that if the facility is placed at \(x\), we know the cost for the agent at \(x\) is \(e(x)\).
+Thus the optimal cost of \(x\) is at most \(e(x)\).
+Then the global search for \(x^*\) can be reduced to a local search in the neighborhood of \(x\): \(x^* = \argmin_{\ell: |\ell-x|\le e(x)} |\ell-x|+ e(\ell).\) Then by \Cref{remark}, \(x^*\) can be obtained in a constant time.
+Next, we derive an important property of \(x^*\).